-Andy Parker is the father of Emmy Award-winning reporter Alison Parker, who was only 24 years old when she and her colleague, photojournalist Adam Ward, were murdered on live television on August 26, 2015,.
-The video of that shooting remains online and often monetized, despite Andy's continued fight to have it removed.
-Simone Paradis' is from Newtown, Connecticut, and her then 3rd grader sister survived the December 14, 2012 mass shooting at Sandy Hook Elementary School that left 20 students and 6 staff members dead.
-In the years following the shooting, conspiracy theorists like Alex Jones claimed that the massacre was faked, and in part was "orchestrated by the U.S. government as part of an elaborate plot to promote stricter gun control laws."
+Andy Parker is the father of Emmy Award-winning reporter Alison Parker, who was only 24 years old when she and her colleague, photojournalist Adam Ward, were murdered on live television in 2015.
+The video of that shooting remains online and is often monetized, despite Andy's continued fight to have it removed.
+Simone Paradis is from Newtown, CT.
+Her 3rd grade sister survived the Sandy Hook Elementary School shooting that left 20 students and 6 staff members dead.
+In the years following the shooting, conspiracy theorists like Alex Jones claimed that the Sandy Hook massacre was faked and in part was "orchestrated by the U.S. government as part of an elaborate plot to promote stricter gun control laws."

 Mentioned in this podcast:

 Now the world knows about Gray Television (Change.org)

 Facebook and Google profit from video of my daughter being murdered (USA Today)

 For Alison: The Murder of a Young Journalist and a Father's Fight for Gun Safety (Amazon)

 In a win for victims and facts, Alex Jones is being held accountable for misinformation (USA Today)